ummjevel/Generative-AI-for-beginners-dotnet/README.md

 This is **hands-on**, **practical**, and designed to be **fun**!

 Don't forget to [star (🌟) this repo](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars) to find it easier later.

+➡️Get your own copy by [Forking this repo](https://github.com/microsoft/Generative-AI-for-beginners-dotnet/fork) and find it next in your own repositories.

 ## 🚀 Introduction